sedexch/sedexch.github.io/docs/client-container-v6/run/run_with_docker.md

   sedexch/sedex-client:latest
 ```

+!!! info "Info: latest vs. specific version of the container image"
+    The instructions show how to start the most recent container image called *"latest"*.
+    If you want to use a *specific* version of the container then see [Configuration - Container Options](../../configuration/container-options) for details.

 !!! info "Info: sedex Client configuration"
     - After the very first start of the sedex Client container, a general default configuration is created.
 You find this configuration in the *central configuration file* of the sedex Client which is stored in the permanent data storage (`sedex-data/conf/sedex Client-configuration.properties`).